a-und-b/ComfyUI_IC-Light-v2_fal/README.md

 # ComfyUI-IC-Light-v2-fal

-Custom node for ComfyUI to integrate the fal.ai IClightV2 API.
+Custom node for ComfyUI to integrate the fal.ai IClightV2 API - a powerful image relighting and background replacement tool.

 ## Features

-* Text-to-image generation using fal.ai's IClightV2 model
+* Image relighting using fal.ai's IClightV2 model
+* Change lighting conditions of objects in your images
+* Optional mask support for targeted effects
-* Customizable generation parameters (image size, guidance scale, etc.)
+* Customizable generation parameters (lighting direction, denoise strength, etc.)
 * Multiple image generation in a single request
 * Seed support for reproducible results